3 Potential Pitfalls of Lump Sum Contracts for Contractors

 A dispute could arise if the contractor provides the owner with statements of payment without actual payment amounts listed.
 Technically, a contractor is not obligated to show owners their accounting detailing how much subcontractors have been paid; however, this could be an issue for owners.
 Owners will want to protect their own interest against a lien against their properties and will want to know every party on the project as well as when and how much they are paid to secure themselves against a lien.

 If contractors do not thoroughly read their lump sum contract, this could lead to unexpected costs that relate to the work they hire subcontractors to perform on a project.
 Without standard architectural and engineering approval clauses drafted into the contract, the contractor can be stuck paying thousands of dollars to have drawings examined and stamped by another engineer.

-Lump sum contracts has many advantages and can still work for contractors, they just require strict management.
+Lump sum contracts have many advantages and can still work for contractors, they just require strict management.
 Contractors should also have the contract reviewed by a knowledgeable Fort Lauderdale construction attorney to ensure it will not go from a lump sum agreement to a much more expensive arrangement.